 Disadvantages of soap

 - Soap is alkaline, which irritates sensitive skin, which is normally acidic.
-Alkaline skin degrades quickly as protease enzymes are activate that destroy the skin proteins.
+Alkaline skin degrades quickly as protease enzymes are activated that destroy the skin proteins.

 - Soap forms scum when used with hard water (water that contains a high amount of calcium in solution).
 The scum stops the surfactant properties, so one tends to use more soap.